vladeemerr/oop-labs/lab1_2/README.md

-# Lab 0: Custom data type.
+# Lab 1 & 2: Introduction to C++ (classes).
 Operator overloading and user-defined literal